Mother gets one year in jail after infant daughter drowns in basement sewage

 A medical examiner ultimately ruled that the death was an accidental drowning.

-Peterson is expected to be sentenced Tuesday on the same convictions as Jordan, the station added.
+Peterson was sentenced Tuesday to a prison term of 17 months to 15 years on the same convictions as Jordan, the station added.

 Fox News' Michael Sinkewicz and Travis Fedschun contributed to this report.